 The converse is also true.
 Improving your French makes it so much easier to flirt.
 Yes, sure, there are people out there who can their flaunt extravagant cocktail budgets or normal-shaped knees.
-For the rest of us, a bit of verbal charm is going to be necessary to get anywhere.
+For the rest of us, a bit of verbal charm with the help of conversational French clips on FluentU is going to be necessary to get anywhere.

 Flirting in French: 29 Flirtatious Phrases for Getting It On in the Hexagon

 Of course, there are classic French pickup lines like t’as des beaux yeux, tu sais ?

 Literally, that one translates as “you’ve got beautiful eyes, you know?” but it comes off as an extreme cliché, like the English “do you come here often?”
 You shouldn’t ever say it for real, but you might try employing it ironically, laying on your foreign accent very thickly and giving a wink—as if you’re “just practicing” your new language.

 Well, you could say t’es beau/t’es belle (you’re beautiful), but you should really only say this after you’ve established a relationship with someone.
 Both French guys and girls seem to be easily scared off by directness, tending to prefer a bit more subtlety.

 A much more successful concept to keep in mind for French dating (as well as conversation in general) is that of deuxième degré (second degree).
 What this means is speaking ironically—not saying or taking things at face value.